dekuNukem/daytripper/advanced_usage.md

 * **Press and hold down the user button** while plugging it into a computer

 If it all goes well, the status LED should stay off.

-Launch the `DfuSe Demo` software:
+Now launch the `DfuSeDemo` software:

 ![Alt text](resources/photos/dfu_start.png)